crateio/distutils2/docs/source/install/index.rst

 following::

    [build]
-   build-base=blib
+   build-base = blib
-   force=1
+   force = 1

 which corresponds to the command-line arguments ::

-   python setup.py build --build-base=blib --force
+   python setup.py build --build-base blib --force

 except that including the :command:`build` command on the command-line means that command will be run.
 Including a particular command in config files has no